-The program is located in Mendoza, Argentina, an area that occupies a vast strip at the fool of the Andes mountains that border Chile.
-"This is a city with a population of about 115,000.
-However, the inclusion of other departments (Las Heras, Guaymallen, Godoy Cruz, Maipu, and Lujan de Cuyo) means that the population of Greater Mendoza swells to a little over one million" (Lonely Planet, August 2014).
+The program takes place in Mendoza, Argentina, located at the fool of the Andes mountains that border Chile.
+The city of Mendoza has a population of about 115,000.
+However, with the inclusion of other local departments (Las Heras, Guaymallen, Godoy Cruz, Maipu, and Lujan de Cuyo) the population of Greater Mendoza swells to over one million people.

-"Mendoza is a "bustling city of wide, leafy avenues, atmospheric plazas and cosmopolitan cafes.
-Lively during the day, the city really comes into its own at night, when the bars, restaurants and cafes will fill up and overflow onto the sidewalks.
-All over the country (and in much of the world), the name Mendoza is synonymous with wine because Mendoza produces more than 80 percent of the wines in Argentina.
-The city's wide range of tour operators makes it a great place to organize rafting, skiing, and other adventures in the nearby Andes.
-(Lonely Planet, August 2014)
+According to Lonely Planet (2019), Mendoza is a "bustling city of wide, leafy avenues, atmospheric plazas and cosmopolitan cafes.
+Mendoza is a trap.
+Even if you've (foolishly) only given it a day or two on your itinerary, you're likely to be captivated by the laid-back pace.
+Ostensibly, it's a desert town, though you wouldn't know it-acequias (irrigation ditches) run beside the roads and glorious fountains adorn the plazas.
+Lively during the day, the city really comes into its own at night, when the bars and restaurants along Avenue Arístides overflow onto the sidewalks.
+The name Mendoza is synonymous with wine [and] the city's wide range of tour operators makes it a great place to organize rafting, skiing, and other adventures in the nearby Andes."

 At the turn of the 20th century (1860-1914), Argentina had one of the fastest growing economies in the world after becoming a supplier of meat and grains to a rapidly industrializing Western Europe.
-During the 1930s, Argentina had an income per capita similar to that of Canada, France and Germany.
-This strong economic performance continued after WWII Argentina experienced rapid and transformation in its economy and society.
-At the same time, Argentine society, which had been rural, became increasingly urbanized as millions of immigrants, mostly Italian and Spanish, poured in from Europe.
+During the 1930s, Argentina's per capita income was similar to that of Canada, France, and Germany.
+After WWII Argentina experienced a rapid transformation in its economy and society as Argentina's largely rural population became increasingly urbanized as millions of immigrants, mostly Italian and Spanish, poured in from Europe.

 Argentina's socioeconomic indicators are among the highest in Latin America.
-In 2010, Argentina had an adult literacy rate of 98% and a life expectancy at birth of 79 years for women and 72 for men.
-Argentina's income per capita (adjusted for Purchasing Power Parity) of \$15,150 was the highest in Latin America.
+According to the CIA World Factbook, Argentina has an adult literacy rate of 98% (2015) and a life expectancy of 81 and 74 years for women and men, respectively (2018).
+Argentina's income per capita (adjusted for Purchasing Power Parity) of \$20,900 (2017) was the highest in Latin America.